binhotvn/template-drawio/README.md

 Paste it into Draw.io then select Rectangle -> Set as Default Style, Line -> Set as Default Style Audre
 ![Example](image.png)

-Open this library to import all the rectangle and elements
+Open this library to import all the rectangle and elements `all.drawio` -> Library
 ![Example](image2.png)